Nami Burn-E 2 Max Review – The Most Feature Complete Power Scooter

 The scooter weighs around 103 lbs / 46.7 kg.
 Although this is far too heavy for most people, it’s still a lot lighter than the Dualtron X2 for example, which is its closest competitor.

-Carrying the scooter in your arms is made easier with the helping bar at the rear side of the deck.
+Carrying the scooter is made a bit easier with the helping bar at the rear side of the deck.
 The bar is conveniently placed at the far rear edge to help you pick the scooter up and carry it upstairs, or in some other places where you can’t ride it.

 In terms of size, the Nami Burn-E 2 Max is on par with most of the other power scooters.
 Its precise dimensions are: